brodi-xx/outdoor-weather-api/README.md

 You'll write your own user stories and acceptance criteria in GitHub Issues to help your team stay on track with the project.
 Using GitHub Project to track the status of your project tasks will help you understand the benefits of Kanban boards.

-You and your group will use everything you’ve learned over the past six modules to create a real-world front-end application that you’ll be able to showcase to potential employers.
-The user story and acceptance criteria will depend on the project that you create, but your project must fulfill the following requirements:

 Use a CSS framework other than Bootstrap.

 Be interactive (in other words, accept and respond to user input).